Simple API Integration

 1. Webhook Reliability Issues

-- Problem: 23% of webhooks fail due to network issues
+- Problem: 23% of webhooks fail due to neighborhood factors

 - Solution: Implement webhook retry mechanisms with exponential backoff